Sayulita Festivals & Mexican Holidays 2026 | Local Celebrations by Amari Boutique Hotel

 🔥 Día de la Revolución Mexicana (Revolution Day) — November 17

-The day honors revolutionary war heros such as Pancho Villa↗️, whose fight helped shape modern Mexico’s spirit of resilience and unity.
+The day also honors revolutionary war heros such as Pancho Villa↗️, whose legacy continues to inspire generations

 A folklórico dancer twirls in bright yellow skirts beneath festival lights, celebrating Mexico’s cultural heritage during a joyful nighttime parade.